Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

 You have a stable job.
 You have an emergency fund.
 Now can you use the stimulus check to pay off debt?

 Maybe.
-But only if knocking out the debt — without dipping into your emergency fund — will significantly improve your financial situation.
+But knocking out the debt — without dipping into your emergency fund — should also improve your financial situation.

 If you pay off a credit card balance — and can trust yourself not to use it unnecessarily — keep the credit line open, just in case of an emergency expense or a sudden job loss.